Yosuke-workvivo/Workvivo-SIEM/workvivo-SIEM-python/README.md

-# Workvivo SIEM Data Fetching Tool
+# Workvivo SIEM Fetching Tool - Python Version

 A Python tool for fetching Security Information and Event Management (SIEM) data from the Workvivo API and exporting it to CSV format with local timestamp tracking.